K.J. Osborn Player Prop Bets for NFL Week 8 | Minnesota vs. Dallas 10/31/2021

 Season Stats

-- With two targets in the red zone this season, Osborn has been on the receiving end of 8.3% of his team's 24 red zone pass attempts.
+- Osborn (two red zone targets) has been the recipient of 8.3% of his team's 24 red zone pass attempts.

-- The Vikings have called a pass in 58.5% of their plays from scrimmage this year while running the ball 41.5% of the time.
-This offensive attack ranks 18th in the NFL in points scored.
+- The Vikings have run 58.5% passing plays and 41.5% rushing plays this season.
+They rank 18th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Osborn's matchup with the Cowboys.